GRoncador/GRoncador/README.md

 ✌️ Hi, I’m @GRoncador!
 - 🌎 High-Impact entrepreneur and passionate about creating innovative digital products and services;
-- 🎓 MBA candidate in Business Analytics and Bachelor of Economics;
+- 🎓 MBA candidate in Business Analytics, and Bachelor of Economics;
 - 💡 Co-founder of two startups;
 - 🎯 Certified Scrum Product Owner (CSPO®) by Scrum Alliance.

-I'm not a professional developer, but I like to know the basics of programming languages as an enthusiast of digital innovation.
-I'm currently learning javascript and python.
+As an enthusiast of digital innovation, I'm always trying to learn something new.
+I'm currently improving my skills in python and data analysis.

-Here, you'll find my Software Development and Data Science projects, developed in my free time to study and have fun 😄
+Here, you'll find some Software Development and Data Science projects, developed in my free time to study and have fun 😄

 📫 If you got an interesting idea or even some suggestions for my work's improvement, let's chat!
   - https://www.linkedin.com/in/gustavo-roncador-borges